Additional Tier 1 or AT1

 Tier 2 capital is the secondary component of bank capital, in addition to Tier 1 capital, that makes up a bank’s required reserves.
 Tier 2 capital is designated as supplementary capital, and is composed of items such as revaluation reserves, undisclosed reserves, hybrid instruments and subordinated term debt.
 Tier 2 capital includes hybrid capital instruments, loan-loss and revaluation reserves as well undisclosed reserves.

 In the event of a firm winding-up, the claims of AT1 instruments rank above ordinary shareholders but are subordinated to holders of Tier 2 instruments, senior creditors and depositors.

-Additional Tier 1 or AT1 consists of capital instruments that are continuous, in that there is no fixed maturity including:
+Additional Tier 1 or AT1 capital consists of capital instruments that are evergreen, in that there is no fixed maturity including:

 These perpetual instruments must contain no incentive for the issuer to redeem them.
 CoCos are a major component of AT1 and their structure is shaped by their primary purpose as a readily available source of capital for a firm in times of crisis.

 Subscribe for free equity research on investment trusts, funds and listed companies.